-For example, if you have a little hilly slope in your yard then rather than making it flat, you can add stairs which will make it look different.
+For example, if you have a little hilly slope in your yard then rather than making it flat, you can add stairs that will make it look different.

-You may add irregular shaped garden beds and path which will make your garden look natural and not man-made.
-These non-uniform and irregular paths will make your visitors to explore all parts of your garden.
+You may add irregular-shaped garden beds and paths which will make your garden look natural and not man-made.
+These non-uniform and irregular paths will make your visitors explore all parts of your garden.

-You may also add diversity to your pathway by including various pathway ideas for cottage which includes a combination of soft and hard surface such as gravel or wood chips and concrete.
+You may also add diversity to your pathway by including various pathway ideas for a cottage which includes a combination of soft and hard surfaces such as gravel or wood chips and concrete.
 These are low maintenance pathways, unlike grass pathways which require regular mowing.

 Cottage Garden Frequently Asked Questions

-A. Cottage garden style consists of the use of a non-traditional approach of gardening.
+A. Cottage garden style consists of the use of a non-traditional approach to gardening.
 It uses dense and little crowded plants with a combination of flowers, shrubs, hedges, and edible plants.

-Cottage garden style has evolved, and there is a various design choice to choose from.
+The cottage garden style has evolved, and there is various design choice to choose from.
 Many people want the minimalist urban and modern cottage garden style look.
 While some still prefer the vintage cottage garden style.

 The root of the English cottage garden lies in the needs of earlier times where people grow their vegetables and crops for personal use.
 The herbs were grown as natural remedies for illness and ailments.